 Mitsubishi is a Japanese car manufacturer that has a good reputation.
 The vehicles are known for their good looks and reliability, as well as their success in motor racing, especially in the rally.
-They offer one of the best warranty coverages on the market, making its models even more attractive.
+They offer one of the best warranty coverages on the market, making their models even more attractive.

-Mitsubishi currently offers a wide range of models in Canada, including the Lancer, the Eclipse, the Outlander and the Endeavor.
+Mitsubishi currently offers a wide range of models in Canada, including the Lancer, the Eclipse, the Outlander, and the Endeavor.
 The new electric minicar called the i-MiEV is also available.

 Mitsubishi Cars: i-MiEV, Lancer, Mirage

 Mitsubishi Utility: RVR, Outlander